-🏅 Lee Valley Athletics Centre is the place to be on Wednesday 12 February for a packed evening of top-class indoor athletics courtesy of the Ayo Falola Dream Mile.
-Spectating is free!
+🏅 Lee Valley Athletics Centre is the place to be on Wednesday 4 February for a packed evening of top-class indoor athletics courtesy of the 2026 Ayo Falola Dream Mile.

-NEWSFLASH: The 2025 Ayo Falola Dream Mile is a wrap!
+NEWSFLASH: The Ayo Falola Dream Mile is a wrap for 2026!
+Review 👇

-It’s a big year for athletics with the World Indoor Championships in China in March followed by the 2025 World Athletics Champions which will be held in Tokyo in September.
-Get in the mood with tonight’s Ayo Falola Dream Mile meeting.
-A rare opportunity to watch a host of elite athletes up close and personal as they race over various distances including the iconic mile.
+It’s a big year for athletics with the Commonwealth Games (Glasgow) and European Athletics Championships (Birmingham) taking place in July/August, followed by the inaugural World Athletics Ultimate Championship in Budapest in September.
+Get in the mood with the 2026 Ayo Falola Dream Mile meeting.
+A rare opportunity to watch a host of elite athletes up close and personal as they race indoors over various distances including the iconic mile.

 AYO FALOLA DREAM MILE – INTRODUCTION